brennerswenson/youtube_analysis/README.md

-# Brenner Swenson - City University of London
+# Youtube Analysis - Brenner Swenson - City University of London

 ## Research Questions:
 #### To what extent is the median sentiment of YouTube video comments related to or a predictor of the like to dislike ratio?